geoffchisnall/Resources/CTF Basic Enumeration.md

 - e.g http://10.0.0.1/?id=2
 - use burp to get the request page and save it as req.txt
 - then run
-- `sqlmap -r req.txt --dbms --dump-all`
+- `sqlmap -r req.txt --tamper=space2comment --dump-all --dbms mysql`

 ### msfvenom and msfconsole reverse shell